ryanmorin/stock-analysis/README.md

 # Refactor VBA code and Measure Performance

 ## Overview of Project
 The project uses daily stock data to calculate the total volume and performance for 12 companies.
 The stocks are identified by their 4 character ticker symbol.
-The script also performs some formating identifying those stocks that had positive performance in green, and negative performance in red.
+The script also performs some formating; identifying those stocks that had positive performance in green, and negative performance in red.
 The goal of the project is to make the [AllStocksAnalysis](https://github.com/ryanmorin/stock-analysis/blob/main/AllStockAnalysis) code developed in Module 2 run faster by making some changes.

 ### Purpose
 Reducing the code run time will make the program more useful because it will run faster on larger data sets without reducing the output.
 This can be accomplished by eliminating one of the 'For' loops and replacing it with arrays.